DHTMLX/docs-diagram/docs/api/diagram/typeconfig_property.md

     }
 }

-// for the "pert" mode
+// for the PERT mode
 typeConfig?: {
     dateFormat?: string; // %d-%m-%Y by default
 }